 Why Are Borescope Cameras Important?

-The most important use is verifying how well the barrel bore has been cleaned.
+The most important use of a Teslong rifle borescope is verifying how well the barrel bore has been cleaned.
 When shooting ammunition, carbon will build up inside and start to degrade accuracy.
-The Teslong sees carbon deposits in all places inside the lands and grooves of the rifling.
+A Teslong borescope sees carbon deposits in all places inside the lands and grooves of the rifling.
 Brushing out carbon with solvents and bronze brushes removes most of this deposit and restores top accuracy.
 The bore scope verifies if more cleaning is needed.

-The bore scope can see any manufacturing flaws in a new unfired gun barrel, and to help determine why a new rifle may shoot with poor accuracy.
+The Teslong borescope can see any manufacturing flaws in a new unfired gun barrel, and to help determine why a new rifle may shoot with poor accuracy.